geekep/ADCSF/README.md

 - We use the background extractor provided by the _mexopencv-Master_ tool of (https://github.com/opencv/opencv_contrib/tree/master/modules/matlab) this will require _opencv 2.4.10_ however, we provide the package, but you refer and _thank_ to that site.
 - install opencv 2.4.10, follow the instructions here for your respective OS (https://opencv.org/releases.html)
 - After installing _opencv 2.4.10_ proceed to install _mexopencv-Master_, the tool is now available in /LIB/mexopencv-master.zip
-`1.1 unzip mexopencv-master.zip`
+`unzip mexopencv-master.zip`
-`1.2 follow this instructions for you operating system ./LIB/mexopencv-master/README.markdown`
+`follow this instructions for you operating system ./LIB/mexopencv-master/README.markdown`
-- [Linux] We need h264 codec support to read the LV videos, _libav-tools_ should provided the preamble install as follows opening the terminal:
+- `Linux` We need h264 codec support to read the LV videos, _libav-tools_ should provided the preamble install as follows opening the terminal:
 > $ sudo apt-get install libav-tools
 ---